1coderookie/Kobra2Insights/docs/hardware/printhead.md

 ---

-The printhead of the **Kobra 2 Neo** includes the direct drive feeder gear system, the distribution board for connecting the electronic components, the hotend, the heatsink and part cooling fans and the ABL sensor.
+The printhead of the **Kobra 2** includes the direct drive feeder gear system, the distribution board for connecting the electronic components, the hotend, the heatsink and part cooling fans and the ABL sensor.

 The following pictures show the printhead with the blue plastic cover from various angles.
 At the picture of the top you can clearly see the lever you have to push aside for loading filament as well as the PC-4 connector in the middle which takes the reverse bowden tube.